Project packaging

 -- Build files have been written to: /builddir/build/BUILD/helloworld-binding-1.0.1/build

-This is useful when you made some changes then do the local crossbuild very quickly:
+This is useful when you made some changes locally that you want to test quickly:

 <mock-chroot> sh-4.4# make -j